pagkly/Zed/Investopedia3/What Is Mortgage Insurance.md

 ## How Mortgage Insurance Works

 Mortgage insurance may come with a typical pay-as-you-go premium payment, or it may be capitalized into a lump-sum payment at the time of mortgage origination.
-For homeowners who are required to have PMI because of the 80% [loan-to-value ratio rule](https://www.investopedia.com/terms/l/loantovalue.asp), they can request that the insurance policy be canceled once 20% of the principal balance has been paid off.
+For homeowners who are required to have PMI because of the 80% [[loan-to-value ratio rule]](https://www.investopedia.com/terms/l/loantovalue.asp), they can request that the insurance policy be canceled once 20% of the principal balance has been paid off.
 Here are three types of mortgage insurance:

 ## Private Mortgage Insurance (PMI)